Technologicat/unpythonic/README.md

 Choice variables live in the environment, which is accessed via a ``lambda e: ...``, just like in ``letrec``.
 Lexical scoping is emulated.
 In the environment, each line only sees variables defined above it; trying to access a variable defined later raises ``AttributeError``.

-The last item in a ``forall`` describes one item of the output.
+The last line in a ``forall`` describes one item of the output.
 The output items are collected into a tuple, which becomes the return value of the ``forall`` expression.

 ```python
 out = forall(choice(y=range(3)),